Sivapriyaamadhavan/Random-Classification/README.md

 ## Algorithm
-1.In Random Forest n number of random records are taken from the data set having k number of records.
+1.In Random Forest n number of random records are taken from the data set having k number of records.<br>

-2.Individual decision trees are constructed for each sample.
+2.Individual decision trees are constructed for each sample.<br>

-3.Each decision tree will generate an output.
+3.Each decision tree will generate an output.<br>

-4.Final output is considered based on Majority Voting or Averaging for Classification and regression respectively
+4.Final output is considered based on Majority Voting or Averaging for Classification and regression respectively.<br>

-<br><br>
 ## Program:
 ```
 Program to implement random classification.
 Developed by: SIVAPRIYAA S M
 Register Number: 212219040147

 import matplotlib.pyplot as plt
 from sklearn import datasets